The-Known-Galaxy/archives/jedi/outer_rim_territories/belsavis/belsavis.md

 Later on in the year 88 BBY, a community by the name of Pletts Well would be established.
 This community was created by Jedi Master Plett, and it was then later nicknamed Plawal.

 # Section 2

 The Republic would enter its era of colonization in the year 20 BBY.
 The planet would be the importer of various plants and animals from the planet of Ithor for colonization.
 Jedi Master Plett has hidden himself and a few younglings in Pletts Well as protection from the Great Jedi Purge.
-The ìEye of Palpatineî was sent to bombard and wipe out the town.
+The ‚ÄúEye of Palpatine‚Äù was sent to bombard and wipe out the town.
 This was stopped by Jedi Knights Callisto Ming and Geith Eris, who managed to sabotage the Eye.
 While this did save some of the younglings and the Jedi Master, they were forced to move to another hideout.
 Sadly not all of them escaped.